PaddlePaddle/PaddleVideo/docs/en/tutorials/TSM.md

 <img src="../../images/tsm_op.png" height=300 width=400 hspace='10'/> <br />
 </p>

-So you no longer have to achieve it by yourself, **direct call can be!! , it can be called directly!! , it can be called directly!!** The important thing must say three times.
+So you no longer have to achieve it by yourself, **it cab be called directly!!! , it can be called directly!!! , it can be called directly!!!** The important thing must say three times.

-Did you think that it was the end of the this topic?  **Too young Too simple !!!**
+Do you think that it is the end of the this topic?  **Too young Too simple !!!**

 We have also optimized it to increase speed by 5 times while reducing memory consumption.
 See the acceleration documentation [accelerate.md](./accelerate.md) for more information.

-Let's have a look at how TSM is implemented using paddlepaddle:
+Let's have a look at how TSM is implemented using **paddlepaddle**:

 `import paddle.nn.functional as F`

 `shifts = F.temporal_shift(inputs, self.num_seg,1.0 / self.num_seg)`

-TSM can be implemented in two lines of code, isn't it simple?
+TSM can be implemented in two lines codes, isn't it simple?

 # Reference
 [1] [Lin Ji , Gan Chuang , Han Song .
 TSM: Temporal Shift Module for Efficient Video Understanding. arXiv:1811.08383,2018](https://arxiv.org/pdf/1811.08383v2.pdf).